After School Tutoring

 Off-Site Enrichment is supported by our strong relationships with our community partners.
 Swimming hiking, gardening, visiting museums, and engaging in conservation efforts allow our students to participate in, and grow through, a variety of experiences that may be new to them.

 A 3-week Summer Program is available for 3 days per week in June.

 Programming includes some basic skill work, though most activities are provided by REC’s collaborating partners.
 Activities include swimming, hiking, biking, visits to museums and service learning projects.

-Encouraging our older students to work with their younger counterparts helps them become Youth Leaders in their community.
-They grow by taking on responsibilities within the program, setting good examples for the younger kids and building personal skills to use in the future.
+REC encourages our secondary students to work with their younger counterparts and become Youth Leaders in our community.
+These students grow by taking on responsibilities within the program, setting good examples for the younger kids, and building personal skills to use in the future.

 REC also provides Career and College Readiness (CCR) support to our High School students.
 Community members and staff guide students through developing a vision for their future and taking the necessary steps to get there.
 Whether they are bound for college, trade school, or need direction on applying for a job, REC students can find support